symfony-si/magento1-sl-si/README.md

 $ composer require symfony-si/magento1-sl-si
 ```

-### FAQ
+## FAQ

 **Why are product attributes (Color, Weight, Tier Price, etc.) not translated?**

 All products have attributes assigned.
 They are set when you're setting up the
 store views or adding the products.
 You can localize attributes names at
 `Catalog->Attributes->Manage Attributes`.
 Open the wanted attribute, switch
-to `Manage Label / Options` tab and translate attribute titles as needed.
+to `Manage Label / Options` tab and translate the attribute titles as needed.
 Follow
 the [documentation](http://merch.docs.magento.com/ce/user_guide/catalog/product-translate.html)
 for more info.